Yohan460/go-jamf-api/api/docs/ComputerGeneral.md

 HasManagementId returns a boolean if a field has been set.

+### GetLastLoggedInUsernameSelfService

+`func (o *ComputerGeneral) GetLastLoggedInUsernameSelfService() string`

+GetLastLoggedInUsernameSelfService returns the LastLoggedInUsernameSelfService field if non-nil, zero value otherwise.

+### GetLastLoggedInUsernameSelfServiceOk

+`func (o *ComputerGeneral) GetLastLoggedInUsernameSelfServiceOk() (*string, bool)`

+GetLastLoggedInUsernameSelfServiceOk returns a tuple with the LastLoggedInUsernameSelfService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastLoggedInUsernameSelfService

+`func (o *ComputerGeneral) SetLastLoggedInUsernameSelfService(v string)`

+SetLastLoggedInUsernameSelfService sets LastLoggedInUsernameSelfService field to given value.

+### HasLastLoggedInUsernameSelfService

+`func (o *ComputerGeneral) HasLastLoggedInUsernameSelfService() bool`

+HasLastLoggedInUsernameSelfService returns a boolean if a field has been set.

+### SetLastLoggedInUsernameSelfServiceNil

+`func (o *ComputerGeneral) SetLastLoggedInUsernameSelfServiceNil(b bool)`

+ SetLastLoggedInUsernameSelfServiceNil sets the value for LastLoggedInUsernameSelfService to be an explicit nil

+### UnsetLastLoggedInUsernameSelfService
+`func (o *ComputerGeneral) UnsetLastLoggedInUsernameSelfService()`

+UnsetLastLoggedInUsernameSelfService ensures that no value is present for LastLoggedInUsernameSelfService, not even an explicit nil
+### GetLastLoggedInUsernameSelfServiceTimestamp

+`func (o *ComputerGeneral) GetLastLoggedInUsernameSelfServiceTimestamp() time.Time`

+GetLastLoggedInUsernameSelfServiceTimestamp returns the LastLoggedInUsernameSelfServiceTimestamp field if non-nil, zero value otherwise.

+### GetLastLoggedInUsernameSelfServiceTimestampOk

+`func (o *ComputerGeneral) GetLastLoggedInUsernameSelfServiceTimestampOk() (*time.Time, bool)`

+GetLastLoggedInUsernameSelfServiceTimestampOk returns a tuple with the LastLoggedInUsernameSelfServiceTimestamp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastLoggedInUsernameSelfServiceTimestamp

+`func (o *ComputerGeneral) SetLastLoggedInUsernameSelfServiceTimestamp(v time.Time)`

+SetLastLoggedInUsernameSelfServiceTimestamp sets LastLoggedInUsernameSelfServiceTimestamp field to given value.

+### HasLastLoggedInUsernameSelfServiceTimestamp

+`func (o *ComputerGeneral) HasLastLoggedInUsernameSelfServiceTimestamp() bool`

+HasLastLoggedInUsernameSelfServiceTimestamp returns a boolean if a field has been set.

+### SetLastLoggedInUsernameSelfServiceTimestampNil

+`func (o *ComputerGeneral) SetLastLoggedInUsernameSelfServiceTimestampNil(b bool)`

+ SetLastLoggedInUsernameSelfServiceTimestampNil sets the value for LastLoggedInUsernameSelfServiceTimestamp to be an explicit nil

+### UnsetLastLoggedInUsernameSelfServiceTimestamp
+`func (o *ComputerGeneral) UnsetLastLoggedInUsernameSelfServiceTimestamp()`

+UnsetLastLoggedInUsernameSelfServiceTimestamp ensures that no value is present for LastLoggedInUsernameSelfServiceTimestamp, not even an explicit nil
+### GetLastLoggedInUsernameBinary

+`func (o *ComputerGeneral) GetLastLoggedInUsernameBinary() string`

+GetLastLoggedInUsernameBinary returns the LastLoggedInUsernameBinary field if non-nil, zero value otherwise.

+### GetLastLoggedInUsernameBinaryOk

+`func (o *ComputerGeneral) GetLastLoggedInUsernameBinaryOk() (*string, bool)`

+GetLastLoggedInUsernameBinaryOk returns a tuple with the LastLoggedInUsernameBinary field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastLoggedInUsernameBinary

+`func (o *ComputerGeneral) SetLastLoggedInUsernameBinary(v string)`

+SetLastLoggedInUsernameBinary sets LastLoggedInUsernameBinary field to given value.

+### HasLastLoggedInUsernameBinary

+`func (o *ComputerGeneral) HasLastLoggedInUsernameBinary() bool`

+HasLastLoggedInUsernameBinary returns a boolean if a field has been set.

+### SetLastLoggedInUsernameBinaryNil

+`func (o *ComputerGeneral) SetLastLoggedInUsernameBinaryNil(b bool)`

+ SetLastLoggedInUsernameBinaryNil sets the value for LastLoggedInUsernameBinary to be an explicit nil

+### UnsetLastLoggedInUsernameBinary
+`func (o *ComputerGeneral) UnsetLastLoggedInUsernameBinary()`

+UnsetLastLoggedInUsernameBinary ensures that no value is present for LastLoggedInUsernameBinary, not even an explicit nil
+### GetLastLoggedInUsernameBinaryTimestamp

+`func (o *ComputerGeneral) GetLastLoggedInUsernameBinaryTimestamp() time.Time`

+GetLastLoggedInUsernameBinaryTimestamp returns the LastLoggedInUsernameBinaryTimestamp field if non-nil, zero value otherwise.

+### GetLastLoggedInUsernameBinaryTimestampOk

+`func (o *ComputerGeneral) GetLastLoggedInUsernameBinaryTimestampOk() (*time.Time, bool)`

+GetLastLoggedInUsernameBinaryTimestampOk returns a tuple with the LastLoggedInUsernameBinaryTimestamp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastLoggedInUsernameBinaryTimestamp

+`func (o *ComputerGeneral) SetLastLoggedInUsernameBinaryTimestamp(v time.Time)`

+SetLastLoggedInUsernameBinaryTimestamp sets LastLoggedInUsernameBinaryTimestamp field to given value.

+### HasLastLoggedInUsernameBinaryTimestamp

+`func (o *ComputerGeneral) HasLastLoggedInUsernameBinaryTimestamp() bool`

+HasLastLoggedInUsernameBinaryTimestamp returns a boolean if a field has been set.

+### SetLastLoggedInUsernameBinaryTimestampNil

+`func (o *ComputerGeneral) SetLastLoggedInUsernameBinaryTimestampNil(b bool)`

+ SetLastLoggedInUsernameBinaryTimestampNil sets the value for LastLoggedInUsernameBinaryTimestamp to be an explicit nil

+### UnsetLastLoggedInUsernameBinaryTimestamp
+`func (o *ComputerGeneral) UnsetLastLoggedInUsernameBinaryTimestamp()`

+UnsetLastLoggedInUsernameBinaryTimestamp ensures that no value is present for LastLoggedInUsernameBinaryTimestamp, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)